r3x6/SEI33-Project1-towerDefence/README.md

 - Game parameters not set ideally (Such as money, gems, costs etc...)
 - Lack of upgrade capabilities for the towers
 - Serious lag when too many enemies are spawned or too many projectiles are on screen
+- Issues with enemy pathing when you scroll the screen simutaneously
 - and many more, do let me know if you find any other pressing issues

 Furthermore, there's been ideas that I was lacking in ability to implement in my 4 days of coding this project, which includes:
 - Generation of an X by X grid up to the player's choice